postman721/NetFinder-for-Windows/README.md

 NetFinder for Windows v.1 Copyright (c) 2017 JJ Posti <techtimejourney.net> This program comes with ABSOLUTELY NO WARRANTY; for details see: http://www.gnu.org/copyleft/gpl.html.
 This is free software, and you are welcome to redistribute it under
 GPL Version 2, June 1991″)

+<b>About project’s structure:</b>

+dist folder has .jar files.
+These are the executables you want to run.

+src folder has project sources.

+nbproject folder has Netbeans project files.

 <b>Dependencies/Building:</b>

 The program needs Java JRE 1.8 or equivalent to run.